Gloria (Them song)

-"Gloria" is a rock song written by Northern Irish singer-songwriter Van Morrison, and originally recorded by Morrison's band Them in 1964.
-It was released as the B-side of "Baby, Please Don't Go".
-The song became a garage rock staple and a part of many rock bands' repertoires.
+"Gloria" is a rock song written by Northern Irish singer-songwriter Van Morrison.
+Conceived in 1963, it was recorded with his band Them in 1964, and released as the B-side of "Baby, Please Don't Go" that same year.
+It received positive reviews and was moderately successful on release; it experienced commercial success in 1966, reaching number 71 on the Billboard Hot 100.

+"Gloria" surged in popularity following a 1966 cover by the Shadows of Knight, which peaked at number 10 on the Billboard Hot 100.
+In 1975, Patti Smith reimagined the song for her debut album Horses, incorporating verses from her own poems and work, which has earned continued acclaim.

+The original version of "Gloria", along with Shadows of Knight and Smith's covers, have often been ranked by critics among the best songs of all time.
+It has become a garage rock staple and a part of many rock bands' repertoires and is covered by artists including the Doors and Car Seat Headrest.

+Them original version

-Composition and recording
+Background and recording

 According to Morrison, he wrote "Gloria" while performing with the Monarchs in Germany in the summer of 1963, at just about the time he turned 18 years old.
 He started to perform it at the Maritime Hotel when he returned to Belfast and joined up with the Gamblers to form the band Them.
 He would ad-lib lyrics as he performed, sometimes stretching the song to 15 or 20 minutes.
 After signing a contract with Dick Rowe and Decca, Them went to London for a recording session at Decca Three Studios in West Hampstead on 5 April 1964; "Gloria" was one of the seven songs recorded that day.

 Besides Morrison, present were Billy Harrison on guitar, Alan Henderson on bass guitar, Ronnie Millings on drums and Pat McCauley on keyboards.
 Rowe brought in session musicians Arthur Greenslade on organ and Bobby Graham on drums, since he considered the Them members too inexperienced.
 There remains some dispute about whether Millings and McCauley were actually miked, but Alan Henderson contends that Them constituted the first rock group to use two drummers on a recording.
 Although some sources claim that Jimmy Page played second guitar, other sources deny this.